College of Liberal Arts student dies

 June 29, 2023

 On June 27, Colorado State University announced the passing of College of Liberal Arts student Sterling Jones.
-Jones was a Communication Studies major who was planning to return to CSU in the fall.
-Jones was also a member of the Key Learning Community, Community for Excellence and was a Puksta Scholar.
+Jones was a communication studies major who was planning to return to CSU in the fall.
+Jones was also a member of the Key Learning Community and Community for Excellence and was a Puksta Scholar.

 “The university extends its deepest condolences to Sterling’s family, friends and classmates.
-Our thoughts are with them as they remember Sterling,” said a statement from the University regarding Sterling’s death.
+Our thoughts are with them as they remember Sterling,” the university said in a statement regarding Sterling’s death.

 Ad

-The University said that resources for students and community members that might be grieving this loss are available through the Student Case Management Center.
-They can be reached by calling (970) 491-8051.
-The CSU Health Network provides counseling services and can be reached by calling (970) 491-6053.
+The university said resources for students and community members who might be grieving this loss are available through the Student Case Management Center.
+They can be reached by calling 970-491-8051.
+The CSU Health Network provides counseling services and can be reached by calling 970-491-6053.

 Each spring, CSU hosts a community-wide remembrance service called Rams Remember Rams to honor community members who have passed away the prior year.
 The ceremony takes place in April each academic year.